Atilla Sertel

-Atilla Sertel (born 23 July 1956) is a Turkish politician and journalist from the Republican People's Party (CHP) who has served as a Member of Parliament for İzmir's second electoral district since the November 2015 general election.
+Atilla Sertel (born 23 July 1956) is a Turkish politician and journalist from the Republican People's Party (CHP) who has previously served as a Member of Parliament for İzmir's second electoral district.
 He previously served as the President of the Federation of Journalists of Turkey from 2009 to 2015.

 Early life and career

 Atilla Sertel was born on 23 July 1956 in Eskişehir, completing his primary and secondary education there before graduating from Ege University School of Journalism and Public Relations.
 During his student years, he began writing for the newspapers Milliyet, Güneş, Yeni Asır and Hürriyet and a news director and columnist.
 After a failed attempt to get elected to Parliament in 1991, he returned to his journalism career and served as a news director at the Economy Gazette (Ekonomi Gazetesi) and as an editor of Gazete Ege.

 In 1989, Sertel worked at the İzmir Metropolitan Municipality as the Press and Public Relations department manager.
 With his wife Ziynet Sertel, he established Ati Agency Advertising Industry and Trade Limited, later also opening a publishing company.
 He contributed to the publication of the City and Mayor (Şehir ve Başkan) magazine in 2000.